assaff/msc-thesis/source/results.rst

 PeptiDB2: a high-quality set of peptide-protein interaction data
 ----------------------------------------------------------------

+- In light of what described above, we revised our data set in an effort to eliminate experimental artifacts and increase overall quality of structures.

 We compiled a set of peptide-protein interactions, including experimental structures of the bound complex and the unbound receptor.

 Curation started with the non-redundant set of 61 complexes described in [peptidb:2010]_, each interaction undergoing manual inspection.
 ..
 Several complexes from that set were manually refreshed when possible, or otherwise discarded.